Efficient Diffusion Models for Vision: A Survey: Strategies for Efficient Diffusion Models

-\textbf{3-} The Mixing or Unifying Strategy: Mixed-Modeling entails incorporating another form of the generative model into the diffusion model pipeline to make use of others' high sampling speed, such as adversarial training networks and autoregressive encoders, as well as high expressiveness, such as normalizing flow \cite{Auto, DiffFlow, Diffusion-GAN}.
+Mixed-Modeling entails incorporating another form of the generative model into the diffusion model pipeline to make use of others' high sampling speed, such as adversarial training networks and autoregressive encoders, as well as high expressiveness, such as normalizing flow \cite{Auto, DiffFlow, Diffusion-GAN}.
 Thus, extracting all of the strengths by combining two or more models with a specified pattern results in a possible upgrade known as Mixed-modeling.

 The goal of diffusion scheme learning is to investigate the influence of different diffusion patterns on model speed.
 Truncating both the diffusion and sampling processes, resulting in shorter sampling time, is advantageous for lowering sampling time while enhancing producing quality.
 The main goal behind truncating patterns is to generate less dispersed data using various generative models such as GAN \cite{pan2019recent} and VAE \cite{razavi2019generating}.